eyalz800/vimrc/README.md

 * Toggle Powerline & Dev Icons:
 ```
 ZTogglePowerline - Toggles the use of powerline (off by default).
 ZToggleDevIcons - Toggles the use of dev icons (off by default).
 ```

 * Toggle Line Indent View:
 ```
-<leader>zi / ZToggleIndentLines - Toggle view of line indentation (off by default)
+<leader>zi / ZToggleIndentLines - Toggle view of line indentation (on by default)
 ```

 * Switch current word case style: